robotrobertson/jekyll-now/_posts/2017-10-17-howtobuyacar.md

 ---
 layout: post
-title: How to buy a car:
+title: How to buy a car
 ---
 1. Log on to Craigslist and select "cars+trucks" in the for sale section
 2. Select "by owner"